You can use your Cogeco Hosted PBX phone service to make or receive calls from your desk phone, your PC or Mac, and your mobile devices.

 Hosted PBX Unified Desktop works on PCs running Windows 10 or Windows 11.
 It also runs on Macs that have OS X 10.14 (Mojave) or later versions.

-You can use your computer’s built-in microphone and speakers, but you will have much better audio quality if you use a headset.
+You can use your computer’s built-in microphone and speakers, but you'll have much better audio quality if you use a headset.
 Hosted PBX Unified Desktop works with most common headsets, including Bluetooth.
-It will even work with the answer/reject call button on some headsets.
+It'll even work with the answer/reject call button on some headsets.

-Once you have logged in, click on the Download link under Support (bottom right of the Portal interface) to download and install the Hosted PBX Unified Desktop app.
+Once you've logged in, click on the Download link under Support (bottom right of the Portal interface) to download and install the Hosted PBX Unified Desktop app.

 When prompted, save the file.
 Find the file in your downloads folder, open it, and follow the on-screen instructions to install the software.